To the Families of the Class of 2014

-President Mullen, the faculty, and staff of Allegheny College cordially invite you to attend a weekend steeped in tradition – Commencement 2013 in the 198th year of the College.
-In addition to the Baccalaureate ceremony on Friday and the Commencement ceremony on Saturday, many events have been planned for graduates and their families.
+President Mullen, the faculty, and staff of Allegheny College cordially invite you to attend a weekend steeped in tradition – Commencement 2014 in the 199th year of the College.
+In addition to the Baccalaureate ceremony on Friday and the Commencement ceremony on Saturday, several events have been planned for graduates and their families.
 A schedule and description of Commencement activities and a reservation form for dinner and room reservations are available on this web site.
 Check back for updates.

 A procession of the graduating class in academic regalia opens the first of the official Commencement Weekend ceremonies.
 Historically a religious service, the Baccalaureate service at Allegheny is a celebration of this milestone in all of our students’ lives and features readings from various faith traditions represented in the class, reflections by Chaplain Jane Ellen Nickell, and choral, brass, and organ music.
 A highlight is the Celebration of Community, a slide show of the graduating class in volunteer and other activities.

 We invite those of you who have not yet obtained accommodations to reserve rooms in a College residence hall.
 A linen packet including bottom and top sheets, a light blanket, a towel and washcloth will be placed in each room; pillows and heavy blankets are NOT provided.
 For your convenience, meals will be available for purchase on campus.
 In addition, a seated buffet dinner Friday evening and a reception for all academic departments immediately following the ceremony Saturday afternoon.